Karura

-The Karura (迦楼羅) is a divine creature with human torso and birdlike head in Japanese mythology.
+The Karura (迦楼羅) is a divine creature with a human torso and birdlike head in Japanese mythology.

-The name is a transliteration of garuda, a race of enormously gigantic birds in Hinduism. the Japanese Buddhist version is based upon Hindu Mythology.
+The name is a transliteration of garuda, a race of enormously gigantic birds in Hinduism.
+The Japanese Buddhist version is based upon Hindu Mythology.
 The same creature may go by the name of lit. "gold-winged bird" (金翅鳥, konjichō).

 The karura is said to be enormous, fire-breathing, and to feed on dragons/serpents, just as Garuda is the bane of Nāgas.
 Only a dragon who possesses a Buddhist talisman, or one who has converted to the Buddhist teaching, can escape unharmed from the Karura.
 Shumisen or Mount Meru is said to be its habitat.